-Pump type Lifting method Use a suitable sling attached properly to solid points like the casing, the flanges, or the frames.
-Use slings under the pump casing and the drive unit, or under the base rails.
-See separate information regarding the Polymer Composite Baseplate.
+Pump type Lifting method A bare pump without lifting handles Use a suitable sling attached properly to solid points like the casing, the flanges, or the frames.
+A base-mounted pump Use slings under the pump casing and the drive unit, or under the base rails.
+Mounted on a Polymer Composite Baseplate See separate information regarding the Polymer Composite Baseplate.